aucontraire/holbertonschool-higher_level_programming/0x0E-SQL_more_queries/README.md

 * 5-unique_id.sql: script that creates the table unique_id on your MySQL server
 * 6-states.sql: script that creates the database hbtn_0d_usa and the table states (in the database hbtn_0d_usa)
 * 7-cities.sql: script that creates the database hbtn_0d_usa and the table cities (in the database hbtn_0d_usa)
+* 8-cities_of_california_subquery.sql: script that lists all the cities of California that can be found in the database hbtn_0d_usa